Tuvalu – Guide for Backpackers

 Scuba diving and snorkelling in Tuvalu

-Although there are no dive shops in Tuvalu, if you are an experienced scuba diving with your own gear then you are in for treat with Tuvalu’s amazing dive sites!
+Although there are no dive shops in Tuvalu, if you are an experienced scuba diving with your own gear then you are in for a treat with Tuvalu’s amazing dive sites!
 One of the popular sites is the Funafuti Conservation Area covering 33²km of land, water and six uninhabited coral islets.
 See coral, coconut crabs, a wide range of seabird and fish species, as well as shellfish and turtles in this amazing scuba and snorkelling area.

 Trips to the Funafuti Conservation Area must be organised with the Conservation Office in the Funafuti Council Building.
 They have a boat available to hire, as foreign vessels are forbidden to anchor in the conservation area.